qgis/QGIS-Documentation/source/docs/user_manual/working_with_vector/editing_geometry_attributes.rst

 or more new and independent features, ie. each geometry corresponding to a new row in the attribute table.

-To split line or polygon features, select the |splitFeatures| :sup:`Split Features` tool and draw a line across the feature(s) you want to split.
+To split line or polygon features:

+#.
+Select the |splitFeatures| :sup:`Split Features` tool.
+#.
+Draw a line across the feature(s) you want to split.
    If a selection is active, only selected features are split.
 When set, :ref:`default values or clauses <configure_field>` are applied to corresponding fields and other attributes of the parent feature are by default copied to the new features.
-You can then as usual modify any of the attributes.
+#.
+You can then as usually modify any of the attributes of any resulting feature.

 .. tip:: **Split a polyline into new features in one-click**